apache/nuttx/Documentation/guides/testingtcpip.rst

    # Record requests to the target at 192.168.2.135 on port 80
    ~/SPIKE/src/requests$ ../webmitm -t 192.168.2.135 -p 80

-Now use your web applicaiton through localhost to record some requests.
-Then you can generate your application specific fuzz test from the recorded requests.
+Now use your web application through localhost to record some requests.
+Then you can generate your application-specific fuzz test from the recorded requests.

 .. code-block:: bash